Comic Relief: 1980s and 1990s

-1988
+1988 event

 The First Red Nose Day was held on Friday 5 February 1988 and raised £15 million.

-1989
+1989 event

 The Second Red Nose Day was held on Friday 10 March 1989 with the slogan: "Red Nose Day 2", and raised £27 million.
 This is also when the event would start generally being scheduled in mid-March, often close to, or on 17 March – Saint Patrick's Day.

-1991
+1991 event

 The Third Red Nose Day was held on Friday 15 March 1991 with the slogan "The Stonker", and raised £20 million.
 The charity song was a double A-sided single featuring "The Stonk" performed by Hale & Pace and "The Smile Song" performed by Victoria Wood.

-1993
+1993 event

 The Fourth Red Nose Day was held on Friday 12 March 1993 with the slogan "The Invasion of the Comic Tomatoes", and raised £18 million.

-1995
+1995 event

-The Fifth Red Nose Day was held on Friday 17 March 1995, with the slogan "What A Difference A Day Makes", and raised £22 million.
+The Fifth Red Nose Day was held on the same day as St. Patrick's Day which is Friday 17 March 1995, with the slogan "What A Difference A Day Makes", and raised £22 million.